The Best Concealed Carry Holsters in 2022

 - Cross Draw (1 to 2 or 10 to 11 o’clock).
 Another popular carry style with OWB holsters is cross draw, which places the gun on the front of the hip opposite the draw hand, with the gun drawn across the front of the body (hence “cross”).
 The draw is slower than strong side carry but considerably faster and more comfortable than kidney or SOB, making it a good alternative for those who sit or drive while carrying.
 Concealment is on par with appendix carry.

 If you need your firearm it will be available directly, not left in a glove box or stripped off you by a thief.
 While on-body is preferred, it can intimidate new shooters — there’s something about a loaded gun being directly attached to their person that can stoke fear of printing or accidents.

-There are certainly some clothing limitations when carrying on-body, but once you have some time and experience carrying you’ll learn that even the most casual clothing can be used to effectively conceal a firearm.
+There are certainly some clothing limitations when carrying on body.
+Still, once you have some time and experience carrying, you’ll learn that even the most casual clothing can be used to effectively conceal a firearm.

 Off-body carry is certainly possible, and there are situations when on-body carry is simply not going to be possible.
 In those situations, off-body carry can be an option, but in the event of a crisis situation, you’ll be much more able to respond with your firearm within reach.